 - low libido

 These symptoms are a sign that your body is transitioning and getting used to being in ketosis.

 You could try carb cycling two to three days per week until you’re fully ready to approach the keto diet.
 Some people end up sticking with carb cycling because they feel it’s beneficial for them.
 But everyone is different — so just be mindful of your body and what works best for you.

-Did you know the ketogenic diet has been around for almost 100 years and was originally created for people with epilepsy by researchers at Johns Hopkins Medical Center?
+Did you know the ketogenic diet has been around for almost 100 years and was originally created for people with epilepsy ?

 Alongside helping those with epilepsy, there are many other benefits of the keto diet.
 It’s been known to reduce the risk for type 2 diabetes, by reducing hormones like insulin.
 Insulin plays a key role in the development of not only diabetes but a plethora of other health problems, like cardiovascular disease and stroke.